djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 Idea Validation so that...

+I can start a self-funded/bootstrapped software company, which can lead to proper income. ie a cash-machine

+[The Ladders of Wealth Creation](https://nathanbarry.com/wealth-creation/) is a journey I'm on from employee, own service business, productised service with fixed price, recurring montly billing.. and towards selling products.

 > Find a small group of people and make them amazingly happy and you will make money.

-Great... but show me a repeatable process of how to narrow down on markets which I may find a niche (and be happy and make money.
+Great... but show me a repeatable process of how to narrow down on markets where I may find a niche

 > Practise is everything... always keep shipping... and fail fast!
 Then do again.

 These are all great pieces of advice.. but the subtext is much harder.. about marketing too and getting good at that.
 So perhaps ship, market, fail fast!

-I find this to be one of the hardest parts of bootstrapping or entrepreneurism.
-There is so much to think about it becomes overwhelming, and the default is to fall into the trap of doing something comfortable such as programming up a proof of concept.
+I find choosing and evaluating niches to be the hardest part of bootstrapping/entrepreneurism.
+There is so much to think about it becomes overwhelming, and the default is to fall into the trap of doing something comfortable eg programming.

-Common mistakes developer bootstrapper entrepreneurs make (and I've done all of these)
+Common mistakes developer bootstrapper entrepreneurs make (and I've done them all)

 - Starting with our own list of 'product ideas' (this isn't necessarly bad, but its about our customers not us)
 - Just start to code up a proof of concepts without any forethought for market, marketing, product market fit
 - Reading all the books and getting disheartened
 - Writing blog articles and not following though (writing methods really helps me though to condense my thinking)
-- Taking time to do markets, marketing

 To make you all feel better (and for my future self) I've started writing many blog articles since June 2019.
 3 years of research, 1 proof of concept (yes I spent many months perhaps a year on this as a hobby project) where I eventually didn't really launch it.
 It's not all in vain as

-> Time in reconnaissance is seldom wasted (Duke of Wellington / Rommell / John Ridgway)
+> Time in reconnaissance is seldom wasted - Duke of Wellington / Rommell / John Ridgway

-Becoming a student of a subject, reading books, talking to others is all an important journey.
+Becoming a student of a business ie reading books, talking to others is all an important journey.
 For me it is as enjoying as learning an new programming language eg [Haskell](), [F#](), [Python]() or implementing new infrastructure eg [Proxmox](), [Azure CLI](), [Building machines]().

-> The joy of finding things out (Richard Feynman)
+> The joy of finding things out - Richard Feynman

 ## Blogging

-As of 9th June 2022 I've got around 125 unpublished blog articles.
+As of 9th June 2022 I've got 125 unpublished blog articles.
 This is crazy!
 But I'm not worried as I like writing, and the focus at the moment is on evaluating a niche for making money.

-Writing blog articles is cathartic, cements knowledge, is a wondering resource to look back on, and is my way of becoming calm about a subject which is overpowering.
+Writing blog articles is cathartic, cements knowledge, is a wondering resource to look back on, and is my way of becoming calm about a subject which is overwhelming.

 Like Making Money.

-# Most Influential Books and Videos
+## Influential Books and Videos

 [Make: Bootstrappers Handbook now called: The Indie Maker Handbook](https://readmake.com/) Pieter Levels.
 Founder of [Nomad List](https://nomadlist.com/), [Remote OK](https://remoteok.com/) words most visited remote work job board.
 Used to be called [makebook.io]() - serach for this in my email as I bought it.